HSBC to sell ship consultancy arm to management team

-LONDON HSBC Bank (HSBA.L) said on Thursday it had reached a deal to sell HSBC Shipping Services Ltd to the ship broking and consultancy unit's management team.
+LONDON Aug 2 HSBC Bank said on Thursday it had reached a deal to sell HSBC Shipping Services Ltd to the ship broking and consultancy unit's management team.

 "The sale represents further progress in the implementation of the HSBC Group's strategy and is expected to complete in the fourth quarter of 2012," the bank said, adding the group would continue to provide a full range of banking products and services to the shipping industry.